UK housing market at a crossroads

 Northern England seems less affected, with price rises of 2.6 per cent in the North West and 1.8 per cent in the North East, but only those regions and Yorkshire achieved rises over 1 per cent, while Wales, the East Midlands and Greater London all saw decreases.

 One reason for the slowdown is fewer buyer enquiries, which in December fell for the fifth month in a row.
-Lack of supply in some areas may be to blame, which in turn may be exacerbated by nervousness in the run-up to Brexit.
+Lack of housing supply in some areas may be to blame, which in turn may be exacerbated by nervousness in the run-up to Brexit.
 Uncertainty over the economy is having a measurable impact on potential buyers, who may wish to delay big financial commitments, and on potential sellers too, some of whom will prefer to sit tight rather than sell into an uncertain market.

 Inflation rates approach their target